About the Author

 How to Wipe Hard Drive Data Using Professional Data Wipe Program

-You can use this software to reset your computer to its original factory settings by disk wiping.
+This software can reset your computer to its original factory settings by disk wiping.
 Besides, you can also create a new partition table on your hard drive or wipe out the partition entirely if there is no need for it.
 This program is made to assist users in managing their hard drives and disks.

 How to Wipe Hard Drive Data By Resetting Windows PC

-Wiping a hard drive may seem like an unnecessary step, but it is something you should consider before giving away, selling, or recycling an old PC.
+Wiping a hard drive may seem unnecessary, but you should consider it before giving away, selling, or recycling an old PC.
 Having your personal and private information stored on a vulnerable computer can be embarrassing as many risks are associated with leaving the data unsecured.
 A secure wipe of the hard drive ensures there's nothing to retrieve once the computer is disposed of.

 To Completely wipe computer by resetting Windows PC: